 Location Details

-Haul Road Coastal Trail @ MacKerricher State Park (SP)
+Haul Road Coastal Trail (MacKerricher State Park)

 United States / Inglenook, California